Key points to note when making an Assessment Appeal

 - The penalties imposed by the Board of Examiners are demonstrably unreasonable (i.e. there is an obvious or clear quality to the unreasonableness of the resolution).

 - There is evidence that procedural or administration error occurred during the Inappropriate Conduct investigation stage or Board of Examiners decision.

-If you wish to make an appeal you need to complete a Stage one application within 30 days of the investigation outcome.
+If you wish to make an appeal you need to complete a Stage one application within 30 calendar days of the investigation outcome.